yuvalherziger/anonymongo/README.md

 ### 1.1 Homebrew

-Run the following to install anonymongo with Homebrew on your macOS:
+Run the following command to install anonymongo with Homebrew on your macOS:

 ```shell
 brew install --cask yuvalherziger/anonymongo/anonymongo
 ```

-Run to the following to verify the installation:
+Run the following command to verify the installation:

 ```shell
 anonymongo version